cloudmesh/classes/docs/source/lesson/communication/piazza.rst

 EPiazza.3:
     How do you find out within Piazza which assignments have been posted?

+EPiazza.4:
+    Please watch the Video about i523 Piazza

 .. |image0| image:: images/image3.png
 .. |image1| image:: images/image1.png